Constructing supersingular elliptic curves with a given endomorphism ring: Algorithm to associate elliptic curves to maximal orders

 \begin{proof} This can be viewed as a special case of Lemma 3.2 of Elkies et al.~\cite{Elkies}, where the maximal order has no non-trivial units, and so the equivalence class of any optimal embedding $i$ is simply $i$ itself.
 We may assume $p$ is inert or ramified because if $p$ splits then the roots of $H_{-d}(X)$ correspond to ordinary elliptic curves. \end{proof}

 We will use Theorem~\ref{multroot} to distinguish orders that have different optimal multiplicities for some integer $d_{n}$.
 We use derivatives to achieve this; recall that if a polynomial $p(X)$ over a field $\F$ has $x_0\in\F$ as a root with multiplicity $m \geq 1$, then it holds that $p'(X)$ has $x_0$ as a root with multiplicity $m-1$.
-Input: A $\Z$-basis of a maximal order $\OO \subset B_p$.
-Output: The minimal polynomial of the $j$-invariant(s) $j(\OO) \in \F_{p^2}$ such that $\End(E(j(\OO)))=\OO$.
-Procedure: